 In my 2015 survey, 60 percent of respondents felt better when they removed soy from their diet, and there was a 34 percent reduction in antibodies.

 I recommend skipping tofu, miso and soybeans in order to support your thyroid.
 Better yet, cut out all processed foods, as soy is often a hidden ingredient in these products!

 4. The Paleo Diet – Removing Grains and Processed Foods

-Two diets that I like for reducing thyroid antibodies and improving how people will feel are the Paleo diet and the Autoimmune Paleo diet.
+Two diets that I like for reducing thyroid antibodies and improving how people will feel, are the Paleo and the Autoimmune Paleo diets.

 Prior to these diets, I usually have people start by removing gluten.
 Removing one thing is just easier, and the removal of gluten often makes many people feel much better right off the bat.
 The Paleo and Autoimmune Paleo diets are increasingly more restrictive.